Credit for Prior Teaching Experience in the Resident Educator Program

 Who is Eligible to Receive Credit

-Teachers who are eligible to participate in the Resident Educator Program and who meet one or more of the criteria below may be granted credit by their employer for one or two years of prior teaching experience toward completion of the Resident Educator Program.
+Teachers who are eligible to participate in the Resident Educator Program and who meet one or more of the criteria below may be granted credit by their local program coordinator for one or two years of prior teaching experience toward completion of the Resident Educator Program.

-- Ohio teachers who met eligibility criteria (assignment and license type) for the Resident Educator Program but who did not complete the program, regardless of the reason; and/or
+- Ohio teachers who met eligibility criteria (assignment and license type) for the Resident Educator Program but who did not complete the program, regardless of the reason